for a consultation

 But even if there was comingling, the court still recognized the plaintiff’s extraordinary monetary separate contributions of Plaintiff in its distributive award, awarding her 70 percent of the sale proceeds, anyway, this despite the fact that the separate property credit was formally obliterated by the commingling.

-By Your Manhattan Divorce Lawyer
+By Your Manhattan and Bronx Divorce Lawyer

 Lisa Beth Older